melkishengue/nestjs-campay/README.md

 }
 ```

-If the `apiKey` is set, then the authentication with the Campay API will be done via apiKey.
-Otherwise, the `username` and `password` options _must be set_.
-If not an error will be thrown at startup.
+When the `apiKey` is specified, authentication with the Campay API will utilize it.
+Otherwise, both the `username` and `password` options must be provided.
+Failure to provide either will result in an error being thrown during startup.

 ### Synchronous configuration